Florida’s same-sex marriage ban fails to recognize marriages licensed in other states and denies gays and lesbians dissolution of unhappy unions.

 Kathleen Vacca is all too familiar with the legal, financial, and emotional challenges of being denied a divorce.
 Vacca and her same-sex partner of 17 years married in New Jersey, but their relationship ended 3 years later in 2012.
 Vacca currently resides in Manatee County but is not permitted to legally divorce because Florida does not recognize her New Jersey marriage.

 Vacca consulted 4 lawyers who confirmed that she would not be able to divorce in Florida.
 She could, however, attain a divorce is if she uprooted her life, moved back to New Jersey or a state that recognized same-sex marriage, and established a one-year residency.
 To make matters more complicated, some states, such as Massachusetts, prohibit residency for individuals who have relocated specifically for the purpose of divorce.

 For now, the nation remains divided in its treatment of same-sex couples and recognition of gay marriage.
-Although 19 states permit same-sex marriages, Florida is one of 31 U.S. States that does not recognize gay marriage and continues to deny unhappy same-sex couples the option to divorce.
+Although 19 states permit same-sex marriages, Florida is one of 31 U.S. States that do not recognize gay marriage and continue to deny unhappy same-sex couples the option to divorce.

 After a landmark decision by the US Supreme Court on June 26, same-sex couples can now marry – and then divorce – in every state.